What Does Exodus 33:17 Mean?

 Exodus 33:18

-Moses immediately asks to see God's glory, showing how divine presence leads to deeper revelation.
+Moses asks to see God's glory, showing how the personal encounter leads to deeper revelation after God's affirmation.

 Connections Across Scripture